grandady/Bank-loan/README.md

     - SQL Window Functions for advanced calculations.

-- Data Visualization in Tableau: Create intuitive visualizations and dashboards to represent findings and facilitate data-driven decision-making.
+- Data Visualization with Power BI: Create intuitive visualizations and dashboards to represent findings and facilitate data-driven decision-making.

   ## Data Exploration